Future Energy eNews IntegrityResearchInstitute.org Mar. 8, 2006 |

 cautions that a lot more trials and work is necessary: "The price of the

 machines will dictate at what cost we can sell electricity."
-But nobody-not
+But

 him, not Kamen- really knows yet what it will cost to mass-produce the